josh-works/intermediaterubycom/_posts/2021-05-13-test-suite-audit.md

 Great!
 I'll plan on committing a full week, minimum.
 Let's set up a quick call to discuss timing, as I don't currently have time to work full-time on a client project.
 I don't bill by the hour (or the day) but we'd be looking at something north of $4,000.

 Book that roadmapping call here: [calendly.com/joshthompson/roadmapping ($150)](https://calendly.com/joshthompson/roadmapping)

+### Can I get that guide you're going to write when it's done?

+Absolutely!

+Drop your email below, and I'll notify you when this project is done!

+<script async data-uid="518bab5f60" src="https://josh-thompson.ck.page/518bab5f60/index.js"></script>

+(Or you can [follow me on Twitter](https://twitter.com/josh_works), or [sponsor me on GitHub](https://github.com/sponsors/josh-works) for between $1 and infinite dollars per month.)